The Termination of Black Culture:

 In nineteen sixty seven, tanks and armed troops moved past this house towards Grand River and West Grand Blvd and this

-I was three years old, that corner was walking distance from… Continue
+I was three years old, that corner was walking distance from both of my family's home and both of my grandmothers' homes… Continue

 Added by Ulysses on May 18, 2009 at 1:10am —